sergeyprokhorenko/Base64UUID/README.md

 - Full support: DBeaver (24.1+), DataGrip (2024.1+), Azure Data Studio (1.48+), Google BigQuery Console, Snowflake Web Interface.
 - Partial support (selection breaks at `$` character): Notepad++, VS Code, SQL Server Management Studio.

+Of course.
+Here is the transformed section in English, with no mention of specific software.

+### 5.4.
+Text Selection

+The alphabet supports complete text selection in modern development environments and database tools.

+*   **Full Support:** Available in most current versions of dedicated SQL clients and cloud query consoles.
+*   **Partial Support:** In some text editors and environments text selection may break at the `$` character.

 ### 5.5.
 Letter-Starting Guarantee

 All encoded strings start with letters.
 This is achieved by right-shifting the 128-bit UUID by 4 bits and prefixing `0100` bits before Base64 encoding.
 The transformation is reversible and preserves lexical sort order of the original UUIDs.